nervosnetwork/mercury/core/rpc/README.md

 - `asset_info` - Specify the asset type for the transfer.
 - `from` - Specify the sender.
-  - The elements in the `From::items` array must be the same kind of enumeration.
+  - The elements in the array must be the same kind of enumeration.
+  - If `JsonItem` is an identity, the assets of addresses controlled by the identity will be pooled.
+  - If `JsonItem` is an address, the assets of unspent records of the address will be pooled.
+  - If `JsonItem` is an unspent out point, the assets of the out point will be pooled.

-- `to` - Specify recipient's address, amount etc.
+- `to` - Specify recipient's address and transfer amount.
+- `output_capacity_provider` - Specify the party that provides capacity.
+  - If it is `"From"`, it means that the `from` will provides the capacity required for the transfer, and the addresses of `to` represents the corresponding lock.
+  - If it is `"To"`, it means that the `to` will provides the capacity required for the transfer, and the addresses of `to` must correspond to locks with acp behavior.
+  - If it is `null`, same as "To", it means that `from` will not provide the required capacity, and the addresses of `to` must correspond to locks with acp behavior.
+If it is To, same as None
 - `pay_fee` - Specify the account for paying the fee.
 - `fee_rate` - The unit for the fee is shannon or KB.
 The default fee rate is 1000.
 1 CKB = 10<sup>8</sup> shannons.
 - `since` - Specify the since configuration which prevents the transaction to be mined before a certain block timestamp or a block number.